Common names: Rosemary

 Teas, of course are a great way to take any aromatic plant but remember to keep the pot or cup covered to retain the volatile oils).
 It is quite a strong herb, so as little as a teaspoon per cup of the herb (fresh or dried) can be enough for some.
 Infusions work well but use slightly less than the recommended amount as the taste can be overpowering when well steeped.

 Rosemary takes well to tincturing.
 I tincture it at high concentrations (70%+) to extract those lovely aromatic constituents.
-Don’t double extract and add the watery liquid rto the tincture – a lot of oily material will precipitate and you will have lost a lot of the aromatic principles in the goo.
-You can actually use the goo by giving your bottle a hard shake before dispensing, that will get a lot of the oils back into suspension (not solution though).
+Don’t double extract and add the watery liquid to the tincture – a lot of oily material will precipitate and you will have lost a lot of the aromatic principles in the goo.
+You can actually use the goo by giving your bottle a hard shake before dispensing, that will get a lot of the oils back into suspension (not into solution though).
+See the post ‘What’s this goo in my tincture‘? for more info about this phenomenon.

-Prepare a Lavender infusion to wash wounds or as a fomentation (hot compress) to ease pain and increase local circulation.
+Prepare a Rosemary infusion to wash wounds or as a fomentation (hot compress) to ease pain and increase local circulation.

 Of course, the part of Rosemary that is most famous is the essential oil.
 It smells heavenly and can be diluted and applied as you would any Rosemary preparation, diffused to clear sinus congestion and respiratory illness or added to other herbal oils.